ZcashFoundation/zebra/book/src/dev/rfcs/drafts/xxxx-async-rust.md

 Zebra's [peer crawler task](https://github.com/ZcashFoundation/zebra/blob/375c8d8700764534871f02d2d44f847526179dab/zebra-network/src/peer_set/initialize.rs#L326) avoids starvation and deadlocks by:
 - sharing progress between any ready futures using the `select!` macro
-- spawning independent tasks to avoid hangs (see [Acquiring Buffer Slots or Mutexes](#acquiring-buffer-slots-or-mutexes))
+- spawning independent tasks to avoid hangs (see [Acquiring Buffer Slots, Mutexes, or Readiness](#acquiring-buffer-slots-mutexes-readiness))
 - using timeouts to avoid hangs

 You can see a range of hang fixes in [pull request #1950](https://github.com/ZcashFoundation/zebra/pull/1950).